 SMS-based 2FA is better than nothing, but it isn’t the best option.

 Some web services let you attach multiple authentication apps to the same account, which can be incredibly helpful when multiple people need access to a single account.
 Authenticator apps are also great because they work even when you don’t have access to your phone network.

 Unlike SMS messages, authenticator apps aren’t vulnerable to attacks against your mobile network.

 Even Better Option - Security Keys: A security key is a physical device, usually connected via USB, that you can use to authenticate your account.

 Using them is easy—you simply insert your security key during login, and physically tap it when prompted.

-Security keys are fairly resistant to phishing attacks, making them one of the best options available.
-Unlike code-based 2FA, phishing sites don’t have a great way to intercept information from security keys.
-Also, Yubikeys generate and store a unique ID for each login on first registration, and check this ID on subsequent logins.
+Security keys are highly resistant to phishing attacks, making them one of the best options available.
+Unlike a code-based 2FA method, phishing sites don’t have a great way to intercept information from security keys.
+Security keys generate and store a unique ID for each login on first registration, and check this ID on subsequent logins.
 If you were to land on a phishing site with an illegitimate URL domain (e.g., faceboook.com instead of facebook.com), the ID will not match and the key will not cooperate with the website.

 Encourage your audience to use whichever 2FA method is available and practical.
 SMS is absolutely better than going without, but you should strongly nudge participants toward hardened options, such as authenticator apps or security keys.
 In most cases participants will need to download an authenticator app.